Why Even Executives Can Fall for Business Email Compromise

 Coupled with time, the best way to avoid BEC is regular training.
 After Bankers Trust implemented mandatory BEC and security training for all employees, we found more people knew what to look for and took the time to stop and think when they noticed a questionable email.

-Learn the five steps you can take to avoid business email compromise, read our other Security articles or contact me to see how Bankers Trust keeps our customers secure.
+- Learn the five steps you can take to avoid business email compromise.